Logo

 [Abstract | Paper]

 Socio-emotional skills are important predictors for life outcomes like education, health and earnings.
 This paper provides causal evidence on the effect of in-utero exposure to air pollution on socio-emotional ability in childhood.
 Using thermal inversions to address endogeneity in pollution exposure and data from a representative household survey in Germany, I find that an increase in fine particulate matter concentration by 1 μg/m3 during the prenatal period increases neuroticism and internalizing behavior at age 5-10 by 13% and 18% of a standard deviation, respectively.
 This implies that affected children are less emotionally stable and suggests adverse impacts on mental health.
-Back of the envelope computations indicate that a standard deviation increase in fine particulate matter reduces adult earnings by 0.23%-0.74% through its impact on socioemotional ability.
+The effects on emotional stability are more pronounced than impacts on measures of cognitive ability.
+Back-of-the-envelope computations indicate that a standard deviation increase in air pollution reduces adult earnings by 0.23%-0.74% through its impact on socio-emotional ability.
+These results provide a better understanding of how in-utero exposure to air pollution generates adverse long-run effects and what type of interventions might be effective in mitigating them.

 WORK IN PROGRESS

-Daylight, Circadian Rhythms, and Productivity (with Felix Holub and Ingo Isphording)
+Disrupted Rhythms, Disrupted Code?
+Daylight Savings Time, Circadian Rhythm, and Knowledge Worker Performance (with Felix Holub and Ingo Isphording)

 Spillover Effects of Local Environmental Shocks in Global Networks of Knowledge Workers (with Felix Holub)